 Choose a kind of rice that’s convenient to use.
 Feel free to experiment, but know that Spanish Paella contains many ingredients, and you might end up with a lot of waste if you’re unhappy with the final result of some rice.

-Basmati can add a high taste and texture brown or wild rice.
+Basmati can add a high taste and texture to brown or wild rice.
 Follow the package instructions for washing and cooking rice.

-Make sure you keep your vegetables and seafood cool in the fridge, keep track of the temperature, and always have fridge repair contacts if there’s a problem.
+Ensure you keep your vegetables and seafood cool in the fridge, keep track of the temperature, and always have fridge repair contacts if there’s a problem.
 Chop a little onion, garlic, and tomato thoroughly.

 In a cup, allow the rice to fry for about a minute.
 Add the onion, garlic, and tomato to a smooth, constant mixture: Saffron spice, pepper, and salt.